dakshtrehan/Covid-19-Detection/README.md

 # Covid-19-Detection
-The aim is to caption newly feeded images.
+The aim is to help medical practitioners helping us in battle against COVID-19 by easing the task of manual testing using Deep Learing.

     Problem type :- Supervised
     Algorithms used :- CNN